 Project: Who Aggresses Against Whom, and How?: Forms and Functions of Aggressor-Victim Relationships during Early Adolescence (National Institutes of Health)

 Student and Early Career Council Program Committee Representative (SECC), Society for Research on Child Development

 Emerging Scholars Nominations Committee Representative, Society for Research on Adolescence (2014-2018)

 Meter, D. J., Casper, D. M., & Card, N. A..
-(In press).
+(2014).
 Perception of Intimacy and Friendship Reciprocity Moderate Peer Influence on Aggression.
 Aggressive Behavior.

 Bauman, S. & Meter, D. J. (September 2014).
 Predictors of Involvement in Cyberbullying and Cyber-Victimization.
 Paper presented at the European Association of Research on Adolescence Conference, Izmir, Turkey.

 Meter, D. J., Card, N. A. & Ramirez, A. N. (March 2014).
 Betweenness centrality and bystander intervention: How network position can help predict enacted defending of victimized peers.
 Poster presented at the 15th Society for Research on Adolescence Meeting, Austin, TX.

 Meter, D. J. & Card, N. A. (March 2014).
 Does Received Defending Decrease the Impact of Peer Victimization?
 In D. Casper (Chair), Moving Beyond Participant Roles in Bullying to Explore Overt, Relational, and Social Participation and Associated Outcomes.
 Paper presented at the 15th Society for Research on Adolescence Meeting, Austin, TX.